Pediculosis (pubic lice)

 How do I prevent it?

-Do not have sexual contact with people who have pubic lice until they have been treated.
-Do not share:
+Do not have sexual contact with people who have pubic lice until they are treated.

 - Bed sheets